PrestaShop/docs/src/content/1.7/contribute/contribute-pull-requests/create-pull-request.md

 # Publish your contribution on GitHub

-Once your changes sound good and tests pass on your local computer, you can submit these changes as a Pull Request on GitHub in order to contribute to the opensource project.
+Once your changes sound good and tests pass on your local computer, you can contribute to the open source project by submitting these changes as a Pull Request on GitHub.

 First you need to push your branch on GitHub: